cllebrun/cllebrun.github.io/labs/3.3 Lab Watson - Watson Visual Recognition/README.md

 3. Rename your model "Default Custom Model" by "PizzaConditionModel"

 4. You will now load images create your model classes.
-The pane to manage file upload is shown on the right side of your screen and is displayed clicking the Find and add images button on the toolbar.
+The pane to manage file upload is shown on the right side of your screen.
+Click the Browse button to upload a zip file containing at least 10 photos (.jpg or .png) for good pizzas, at least 10 photos for bad pizzas, and 10 photos for not-pizzas.
+You can also drag and drop from your file explorer good_pizza_images.zip, bad_pizza_images.zip and not_pizza_images.zip in the [Lab 2 - Training Set folder](https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.3%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab2%20-%20Training%20Set).

   <img src="./images/upload-jpeg.png"/>